 - 4.4 A 30 year Business Plan for the HRA is regularly updated to ensure that housing stock can be brought up to and maintained at the Scottish Housing Quality Standard (SHQS) and can achieve the second Energy Efficiency Standard for Social Housing (EESSH2) set in June 2019, for social rented houses to meet by 2032.
 This has a target that all social housing meets, or can be treated as meeting, EPC Band B, or is as energy efficient as practically possible by the end of December 2032 and within the limits of cost, technology and necessary consent. - 4.5 To ensure that the General Services Capital Plan is affordable and sustainable, the draft Capital Plan is reviewed in the context of the Council's financial planning processes for the General Fund.
-The Council's policy decision in February 2019 to move away from Make do and Mend, which had underpinned the capital plan in recent years, requires appropriate work to be forward planned and commissioned, taking into account delays caused by the impact of the Covid pandemic and increased construction costs. - 4.6 A Property Asset Management Appraisal (PAMA) was been carried out with a view to identifying the Council's optimal corporate property asset base and an action plan arising from this was reported to Council (12 December 2018).
-On 28 September 2022 (paragraph 10 of the minute refers), the latest progress update report to Council linked continued work on rationalising the office estate to development of the flexible working policy under the aegis of the Smarter Working Project Board, building on changed working practices during and since the pandemic. - 4.7 Work continues on the Council's Learning Estate Strategy, with a programme of conditions surveys instructed and work has commenced on the Council's Leisure and Sports facilities strategy there will be strong links between the two strategies.
+The Council's policy decision in February 2019 to move away from Make Do and Mend, which had underpinned the capital plan in recent years, requires required appropriate work to be forward planned and commissioned, taking into account delays caused by the impact of the Covid pandemic and increased construction costs.
+This work further highlighted the unaffordability of the Council's current asset base.

+- 4.6 A Property Asset Management Appraisal (PAMA) was carried out with a view to identifying the Council's optimal corporate property asset base and an action plan arising from this was reported to Council (12 December 2018).
+On 28 September 2022 (paragraph 10 of the minute refers), the latest progress update report to Council linked continued work on rationalising the office estate to development of the flexible working policy under the aegis of the Smarter Working Project Board, building on changed working practices during and since the pandemic. - 4.7 Work continues on the Council's Learning Estate Strategy, with a programme of conditions surveys instructed and work has commenced on the Council's Leisure and Sports facilities strategy there will be strong links between the two strategies. - 4.8 Good quality asset management information is vital to enable planning for capital expenditure.
+Where the expenditure required to maintain the Council's asset base at approved levels is unaffordable, the Council must takes steps to address this.
+This could be by increasing income to cover costs or by decreasing the asset base or approved asset standard.
+In its Financial Strategies (both short term and medium to long term) the Council recognises its asset base as a key financial lever.
+The financial sustainability of the Council requires that the asset base is reduced.